fiona123-git/Itunesclone/frontend/README.md

-this app is created to search for medial from itunes in other to install the app you need to download the file from github and unzipp and install node modules
+this app is created to search for media from itunes in other to install the app you need to download the file from github and unzipp and install node modules

 to use the app from the browser you need to  click on the search button and put the search items to add to favorites click on the button and go to the favorites link and your saved item would be there